Health & Safety updates from your Charlotte Symphony >> CLICK HERE

 Music

 The Charlotte Symphony upholds the highest artistic integrity and takes bold steps to engage with its community through music.
-Its 62 professional, full-time time musicians perform throughout the region -- from community parks and breweries, to places of worship and senior care centers.
+Its musicians perform throughout the region -- from community parks and breweries, to places of worship and senior care centers.

 Education & Community Programs